LimeChain/hashport-validator/docs/workflows.md

 ## Testnet

-When a new image publishes, a Github Action workflow deploys three validator applications in GCloud, simulating a bridge application on Testnet.
+When a new image publishes, a Github Action workflow deploys three validator applications in GCloud, simulating a bridge of three validators on Testnet (currently Hedera Testnet and Ethereum Ropsten testnet).